Don't be "that car" broken down on the freeway with steam pouring from under the hood.

 Your manufacturer's log book will recomend how regularly your cooling system should be flushed, It is generally advised that you flush your coolant system every two years or 40,000 km’s depending on which comes first.
 However, the size of your engine, regional weather, the age of your current coolant, and the total km's driven can all have an effect on how often you should replace the coolant in your radiator.

-At Blenks Automotive & Performance, we provide at your request a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
+At Blenks Automotive & Performance, we provide at your request a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
 This includes inspecting the coolant and cooling system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are recommended to maintain the safety and performance of your vehicle.

 If I don’t get a radiator flush - what happens?